From booming business to a world in lockdown

 Consumers can also help – the power to keep the sustainable style sector healthy isn’t the exclusive domain of clothing companies and design schools.
 “Visit our museum and learn about the history of fashion, sustainable brands and what the future entails,” she says.

 “Knowledge is power.
 Educate yourself, buy less but better, revalue your garments, take good care of them.
-Talk about your personal fashion journey others and help each other where you can.”
+Talk about your personal fashion journey with friends and help each other where you can.”

 Along the way, it seems that they’ve also learned that taking an ethical approach to work can help businesses survive – and perhaps even thrive.